reeseovine/dotfiles-old/README.md

 ## [Scripts](scripts)
 *Symlinked as ~/scripts*

 All of the scripts below were either written by me or borrowed from someone else and modified for my use case.
-I don't want to reupload unmodified scripts, even with attribution, because that just feels like stealing to me.
+I don't want to reupload unmodified scripts.
+Instead, check out the section near the end with links to scripts and packages that I find useful.

 **battery-notify** *by [beatle on archlinux.org](https://bbs.archlinux.org/viewtopic.php?pid=1037160#p1037160)* Starts on login and warns me when laptop battery gets too low.